gr36/search-partial/README.md

 `.field` is the search box itself.

 `#list_results` is the results box that only shows when search results are found.

+## Change Log

+1.0 Initial Release
+1.1 Add option to use shortcode instead to make it easier to add to micro.blog pages.

 ## Credits
 The basis of this plugin came from Manton [search page plugin](https://github.com/microdotblog/plugin-search-page).